QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification: Addressed Empirical Software Engineering Research Challenges

 \section{Addressed Empirical Software Engineering Research Challenges}

-With \tool, we aim to reduce the time spent by researchers---and perhaps even practicing Software Engineers---in combing through long issue discussion threads for answers relating to their topic of interests. \tool\ was created to help supplement ESE researchers in quantifying and ultimately understanding long issue discussion threads within \GH\ issues containing particular keywords (e.g, those related to certain APIs).
+With \tool, we aim to reduce the time spent by researchers---and perhaps Software Engineers---in combing through long issue discussion threads for answers relating to their topic of interests. \tool\ was created to help supplement ESE researchers in quantifying and ultimately understanding long issue discussion threads within \GH\ issues containing particular keywords (e.g, related to certain APIs).
 A challenge that ESE researchers face is the time it takes to fully digest and understand issue discussion threads using manual inspection.
-Although \GH\ issues may be ``tagged,'' such tags may either not be accurate or necessarily reflect how issue discussions evolves over time.
+Although \GH\ issues may be ``tagged,'' such tags may either be inaccurate nor reflect how issue discussions evolves.
 Moreover, issue tags, e.g., ``bug,'' ``enhancement,'' relate to the \GH\ issue as a whole and thus may not represent the \emph{conversations} occurring within the issue.
-As (manual) empirical studies are typically labor and resource intensive, ESE researchers can use \tool\ to shrink the search space needed to find answers to their (research) questions.
-With \tool, researchers can query \GH\ issues for keywords and subsequently rely on a pre-trained NLP model for issue thread discussion categorization.
-Doing so can limit the search space (i.e., issues and their discussion threads) necessary for ESE researchers to (manually) inspect more thoroughly.
+As (manual) empirical studies are typically labor and resource intensive, ESE researchers can use \tool\ to reduce the search space needed to discover answers to their (research) questions.
+Researchers can thus query \GH\ issues for keywords and subsequently rely on a pre-trained NLP model for issue thread discussion categorization.
+Doing so can limit the search space (i.e., issues and discussion threads) necessary for ESE researchers to (manually) inspect.

-For example, suppose that we are interested in understanding challenges that data scientists are faced with when using a particular TensorFlow API, e.g., \pythoninline{tf.module}.
-Simply using \tool\ to query for the string ``tf.module'' would yield a large amount of \GH\ issue threads that would automatically be categorized using a pre-trained NLP model, allowing researchers to save time, gain an overview of the nature of the issues surrounding this particular query, and choose from the returned results a proper subset of \GH\ issues to (manually) examine in further detail.
+For example, suppose that we are interested in challenges data scientists face in using a particular TensorFlow API, e.g., \texttt{tf.module}.
+Simply using \tool\ to query for the string ``tf.module'' would yield a large amount of \GH\ issue threads that would automatically be categorized using a pre-trained NLP model, allowing researchers to save time, gain an overview of the nature of the issues surrounding this particular query, and choose a proper subset of \GH\ issues to (manually) examine in further detail.